0rokuSaki/Backup-server-and-client/README.md

 My solution for exercise 14 in Defensive Systems Programming (20937) course.<br />
 This is an implementation for a simple file backup server.<br />

-### Backup Server:
-The server supports the following operations:
+The operations supported are:
 1. Backup file
 2. Restore file
 3. Delete file
 4. Get list of files on backup

+## Backup Server:

 1. Dependencies: Boost library (available at https://www.boost.org/)